I Could Not Do That! (Psalms 31:5)

 As we entered, we were greeted by his wife and children.
-His daughter is very close to my wife who first met her when she was still in high school.
-We saw each other several times over the ensuing years and she maintained a close relationship with my wife.
-An accomplished singer, she has gifted us with her voice, singing at both our wedding ceremony and the reception.
+His daughter is very close to my wife, whom he first met when she was still in high school.
+We saw each other several times and maintained a close relationship with my wife.
+An accomplished singer, she has gifted us with her voice, singing at our wedding ceremony and the reception.
 As I sat down, I wondered if she would be able to sing at her father’s service, no doubt overcome with grief.
-After a brief introduction by the pastor, she approached the altar, turned and bravely faced all of us.
-Her tribute was the acapella version of “The Lord’s Prayer”.
-Her mellifluous voice filled the hall, elevating our spirits, and riveting our attention.
+After a brief introduction by the pastor, she approached the altar, turned, and bravely faced all of us.
+Her tribute was the a cappella version of “The Lord’s Prayer”.
+Her mellifluous voice filled the hall, elevating our spirits and riveting our attention.
 I marveled at her composure as she flawlessly performed it.
 Our teary eyes were in stark contrast to her clear and strong ones that lovingly embraced all of us and looked upward to her Lord and Savior, Jesus Christ, who was now comforting her father.
-I was inspired by the strength of her faith.
+Her faith and strength were inspiring.

 Recently, a good friend of mine texted me an unusual question.
 He was preparing a song list and wondered if there was a song that best described him or our relationship.
 Admittedly, that question caught me off guard.
-Dozens of songs flitted through my mind but I kept returning to one.
-It is a song written and performed by Christian singer, Lauren Daigle.
-The words are deeply personal and each time I sing it, I choke up.
+Dozens of songs flitted through my mind, but I kept returning to one.
+It is a song written and performed by Christian singer Lauren Daigle.
+The words are deeply personal, and I falter each time I sing them.

 Lauren Daigle Performing Trust In You